 How to Watch Sports from Panama

 I’m often asked if you can watch North American sports (in English) when you live in Panama.
-I have an Amazon Firestick and notice that all the sports channels are available there.
-But I don’t watch sports, so I asked my friend Ellen Bailey, who is a sports addict, to explain how they watch sports from Panama.
+I have an Amazon Firestick and noticed that all the sports channels are available there.
+But I don’t watch sports, so I a sports addict, to explain how they watch sports in Panama.

 As a huge fan of college football, I can tell you that this was extremely important for my family when considering our move to Panama, and I am happy to say, YES!
 It’s not only possible but quite easy to do as there are several ways that you can access your favorite sporting event.

-By using a VPN or virtual private network, you will be able to hide your IP address, thus allowing you to watch whatever event you want from the country of your choice.
-The VPN we use is PIA, Private Internet Access, which allows us to choose what country we want our IP address to show and the country’s region.
-Once you sign in to your VPN, you can go to whatever channel is broadcasting your event, such as ESPN, CBS, NBC, etc. The tricky part is that you have to sign in to some of these using a valid login/password of a cable provider in the country your VPN is showing your IP address.
+Once you sign in to your VPN, you can go to whatever channel is broadcasting your event, such as ESPN, CBS, NBC, etc. The tricky part is that you must sign in to some of these using a valid login/password of a cable provider in the country where your VPN is showing your IP address.
 For example, we watch a lot of college football on ESPN, so we sign in using family or friends’ cable providers such as Directv, At&t, Comcast, Charter, Dish, etc. This will then allow us access to the games in the US.
-While this may sound like a bit of a hassle, once you get the hang of it, it’s like you’ve always done it this way!
+While this may sound like a hassle, once you get the hang of it, it’s like you’ve always done it this way!

-Another popular option is to purchase something like an Amazon FireStick and download a sports app like Vola, formerly known as Wow, Sports.
-Vola Sports has a huge library of over 200 sports channels worldwide that you can watch live.
-Some of the most popular channels on Vola are Fox Sports, Eurosport, CBC Sport, and Sky Sports channels.
+Another popular option is to purchase an Amazon FireStick and download a sports apps.
+Some of the most popular channels are Fox Sports, Eurosport, CBC Sport, and Sky Sports channels.
 You can also catch the highlights of your favorite matches and games!
 Some features of this app include:

 *Being able to watch a live stream of any channel on the list any time.